-“The Inclusion Hub offers outstanding help for those pupils who have special educational needs related to behaviour and, as a result, they learn to manage their emotions and behave well in their lessons.”
-(OFSTED 2014)
+“The Inclusion Hub is well led and provides highly successful ways to make sure that all pupils have the utmost nurture and care… [it] offers outstanding help for those pupils who have special educational needs related to behaviour and, as a result, they learn to manage their emotions and behave well in their lessons.”

-Within the Christian ethos of our school we encourage our children not only to accept and tolerate differences but to celebrate them and to support each other in many ways.
-We do not tolerate discrimination of any kind and will handle any such discrimination in a firm fair manner.
+Within the Christian ethos of our school, we encourage our children not only to accept and tolerate differences but to celebrate them and to support each other in many ways.
+We do not tolerate discrimination of any kind and will handle any such discrimination in a firm, fair manner.

 Because of this, we take our legal obligations under the Equality Act (2010) very seriously.
 As part of that legal obligation, we publish our ‘Equality Objectives’, that are compiled from information gathered from children, parents and carers.
 To read our current objectives, please click on the link below.